SCRT-HQ/VaporShell/docs/glossary/Add-VSEventsRuleEcsParameters.md

 ### -NetworkConfiguration
 Use this structure if the ECS task uses the awsvpc network mode.
-This structure specifies the VPC subnets and security groups associated with the task and whether a public IP address is to be used.
+This structure specifies the VPC subnets and security groups associated with the task, and whether a public IP address is to be used.
 This structure is required if LaunchType is FARGATE because the awsvpc mode is required for Fargate tasks.
-If you specify NetworkConfiguration when the target ECS task doesn't use the awsvpc network mode, the task fails.
+If you specify NetworkConfiguration when the target ECS task does not use the awsvpc network mode, the task fails.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-events-rule-ecsparameters.html#cfn-events-rule-ecsparameters-networkconfiguration
 Type: NetworkConfiguration